Topological insulators and geometry of vector bundles: Modern theory of electric polarization

 \subsubsection{Definition and basic properties}

-We define $n$-th \defn{Wannier function} as inverse Fourier image of Bloch eigenstates:
+For simplicity, we consider a single occupied band with eigenstates $|\psi_k\ket$, which is the case for the diatomic chain at the half-filling (the chain is defined in Sec.~\ref{Sec:DiatomicRS}).
+We define $n$-th \defn{Wannier function} as the inverse Fourier image of the Bloch eigenstates:

 These functions are not Hamiltonian eigenstates, but they are orthonormal and span the same Hilbert space as Bloch functions.
-For simplicity, we consider a single occupied band with eigenstates $|\psi_k\ket$, which is the case for our diatomic chain at half-filling.
+The real space components of Wannier function $|w^n\ket$ depend only on the difference $m-n$,

+so that Wannier functions with different $n$ are related by a lattice translation.
+We will also need the inverse transform relating the components of $|\psi_k\ket$ with the components of zeroth Wannier function:

-Since Bloch states are periodic in the real space, one can expect that Wannier functions are localized and thus well-suited to be acted on by position operator.
+Since the Bloch states are periodic in the real space, one can expect that Wannier functions are localized and thus well-suited to be acted on by the position operator.
 The expectation value